fahdi/theme-my-login/readme.txt

 This plugin themes the WordPress login, registration and forgot password pages according to your current theme.
 It replaces the wp-login.php file by using a page template from your theme.
 Also includes a widget for sidebar login.

+= NOTICE =
+Upgrading to version 5.0 will drop all previous options!

 = Features =
-* Your registration, log in and password recovery pages will all match the rest of your website
+* Your registration, log in, and password recovery pages will all match the rest of your website
 * Includes a customizeable widget to login anywhere from your blog
 * Redirect users upon log in and log out based upon their role
 * Show gravatar to users who are logged in